sahin/status-page/services/_HowToAddaService/Readme.md

 1) Create a folder and status.json file from the template.json

-2) Create a file called Parse.js (example check Statusio.js)
+2) Create a file called Parse.js (example check Statusio.js) for parsing I suggest cheerio, jsdom or scrape-it

 It should have